elaraproject/elara-net/README.md

 # ElaraNet

-Neural network for spacetime metric optimization, implemented with ~~Elara ML~~ TensorFlow (for now)
+Neural network for spacetime metric optimization, implemented in TensorFlow.

 ## Usage

 Ensure you have SciPy, NumPy, TensorFlow, and Plotly installed.
 The Jupyter notebooks are organized as follows:

-- To generate the dataset, use the [generator notebook](./ElaraNet Generator.ipynb)
+- To generate the dataset, use the [generator notebook]("./ElaraNet Generator.ipynb")
-- To train/use the NN, use the [model notebook](./ElaraNet Model.ipynb)
+- To train/use the NN, use the [model notebook]("./ElaraNet Model.ipynb")

 ## Pre-generated data & models